thabo104/appstore-alexa-docs/_includes/content/english/preview-future-voiceview-accessibility-features.md

 The following examples explain how a user would navigate static content in two different scenarios:

-{% include callout.html color="blue" content="**Example 1**: Consider a Fire TV movie details view where the movie title, year, duration, star ratings, etc. are all static content.
+{% include callout.html type="info" content="**Example 1**: Consider a Fire TV movie details view where the movie title, year, duration, star ratings, etc. are all static content.
 The user presses **Menu** to prompt VoiceView to speak this content.
 The user then navigates using the **Fast Forward** and **Rewind** buttons." %}

-{% include callout.html color="blue" content="**Example 2**: Consider a Fire TV launcher screen that is used to navigate a movie catalogue.
+{% include callout.html type="primary" content="**Example 2**: Consider a Fire TV launcher screen that is used to navigate a movie catalogue.
 The text at the top of the screen updates to show the title, description, rating, and other information.
 Because this non-focusable content updates each time that the user selects a movie, the node containing the selected movie should be described by with the `describedBy` extra." %}

 ### Implementing VoiceView for Orientation Text